Unisphere: 1960s to 1990s

 Arne Abramowitz became administrator of Flushing Meadows–Corona Park in 1986 and soon began planning a renovation of the park.
 The following year, the New York City Department of Parks and Recreation (NYC Parks) announced an $80 million rehabilitation of the park.
 The renovation had been planned since the early 1980s but had been deferred due to a lack of funding.
 By this time, the city was shutting off the Unisphere's fountains during festivals to prevent people from wading into them.
 The restoration called for new mechanical systems, lighting, retaining walls, benches, paving, and trees to be installed in Unisphere Plaza at a cost of between $5.7 and $5.9 million.
 A second phase would landscape the surrounding grounds for $40 million.

-In 1989, a NYC Parks official observed that landmasses of countries like India and Vietnam would be lifted from their mountings on particularly windy days.
+By 1989, a NYC Parks official observed that landmasses of countries like India and Vietnam would be lifted from their mountings on particularly windy days.

 The grounds around the Unisphere were landscaped in 1992, but the renovation of the Unisphere itself was delayed due to a lack of money.
 Preservationists objected when some of the trees around the Unisphere, dating to the 1964 World's Fair, were removed and replaced with trees that were easier to maintain.
 The restoration of the Unisphere, which began in 1993, included numerous structural repairs and removal of grime accumulation on the steel.
 The fountains were replaced and new floodlighting was installed.
 Furthermore, two of the surrounding lawns were planted with rose gardens.
 As part of the park-wide renovation, the entrance of the Queens Museum, to the west, was relocated so it faced the Unisphere directly, rather than in the opposite direction.
 The restoration was completed in May 1994.
 Architectural critic Herbert Muschamp wrote that, while "nothing can compensate for the loss of context around this metallic centerpiece", the globe had started to gleam "with something like its former high spirits".
 That year, the Annual Building Awards in Queens gave the Unisphere an award for best rehabilitation.

 In February 1995, several Queens residents petitioned to the New York City Landmarks Preservation Commission (LPC) to designate the Unisphere as an official city landmark.
 Although the structure was only thirty years old, one speaker said "its symbolism precedes its age".
 At the time, there were relatively few city landmarks in Queens compared to the total number of landmarks citywide, but other structures such as the Lewis H. Latimer House and Vander Ende–Onderdonk House were receiving landmark protection.
 The LPC designated the Unisphere as a landmark that May.
 Though the landmark status ensured the Unisphere's preservation, other relics of the 1939 and 1964 World's Fairs had become dilapidated or were being demolished at the same time.